-Juicer vs blender: which should you buy?
-Well, that depends on your preferences and a few key factors.
-While both juicers and blenders are perfectly designed to inject some more healthy fruit and veg into your diet, there are some key differences to consider when choosing what’s right for your lifestyle.
+Which should you buy: a juicer or a blender, and what are the differences?
+The short answer is that it depends on your preferences and a few key factors.
+While both juicers and blenders are perfectly designed to inject some more healthy fruit and veg into your diet, there are some key differences to consider when choosing what’s right for your needs and preferences.

 Juicer vs blender: what is the difference?

 While blenders all more or less do the same thing, different types of juicers operate in different ways.
-The best slow juicers claim to extract more nutrients and keep fiber intact, with a greater health payoff and less food waste than their centrifugal counterparts.
+The best cold press juicers claim to extract more nutrients and keep fiber intact, with a greater health payoff and less food waste than their centrifugal counterparts.

 Juicer vs blender: which is healthier?